davidjohnbarton/actor-booking-scraper/README.md

 ```

 * `search` is the only required attribute.
 This is the Booking.com search query.
-* `simple` defines if the data should be extracted just from the list page, default is `false`.
+* `simple` defines whether the data should be extracted just from the list page, default is `false`.
 * `useFilters` sets if the crawler should utilize criteria filters to overcome the limit for 1000 results.
 * `minScore` specifies the minimum allowed rating of the hotel to be included in results, default is `8.4`.
 * `maxPages` sets maximum number of pagination pages to be crawled.
-* `checkIn` check-in date in the mm-dd-yyyy format.
+* `checkIn` check-in date in mm-dd-yyyy format.
-* `checkOut` check-out date in the mm-dd-yyyy format.
+* `checkOut` check-out date in mm-dd-yyyy format.
 * `rooms` number of rooms to be set for the search.
 * `adults` number of adults to be set for the search.
 * `children` number of children to be set for the search.